 The American Osteopathic Board of Neurology and Psychiatry administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
-The following stages represent key milestones in the process to obtain subspecialty board certification in Child/Adolescent Psychiatry.
+The following stages represent key milestones in the process to obtain subspecialty board certification in Child and Adolescent Psychiatry.

 Subspecialty Certification Exam

-1. In order to take the Child/Adolescent Psychiatry Subspecialty Certification Exam, applicants must have obtained primary board certification in Psychiatry from the AOBNP.
+1. In order to take the Child and Adolescent Psychiatry Subspecialty Certification Exam, applicants must have obtained primary board certification in Psychiatry from the AOBNP.

-2. The Child/Adolescent Psychiatry Subspecialty Certification Exam is offered one weekend every October.
-The application period opens July 1.
-Applications are due August 1.
+2. The Child and Adolescent Psychiatry Subspecialty Certification Exam is typically offered once annually.
+The application period opens six months prior to the exam.

 Become Board Certified